 In both criminal and civil matters, investigators who specialize in documents look at every aspect of their composition and the information held within to determine facts about the case at hand.
-Those facts could be as simple as whether two handwritten notes were made by the same person or as complex as detecting counterfeit currency that manages to bluff the most advanced anti-counterfeiting measures.
+Those facts could be as simple as whether two handwritten notes were made by the same person.
+Alternatively, it could be as complex as detecting counterfeit currency that manages to bluff the most advanced anti-counterfeiting measures.

-Forensic examiners look at a variety of document features to make key determinations investigators and attorneys can use to build a case.
+Forensic examiners examine a variety of document features to make key determinations investigators and attorneys can use.
 They do not analyze the information in the documents, but the documents themselves.

 For example, if financial records need to be reconciled to find hidden money, that is the purview of a forensic accountant, not a document examiner.
 Similarly, assessing the quality of information in a piece of research or a testimonial to an event would require experts who can speak to that information.
 Essentially, forensic document examination specialists answer these questions about documents: